-Campers gather in the Education Center to engage in quiet, supervised activities such as playing a game of Uno, sculpting with clay, or drawing.
+Campers gather to engage in quiet, supervised activities such as playing a game of Uno, sculpting with clay, or drawing.
 Registration required.

 Campers are greeted by their counselors and can draw, color, or complete word searches as they wait for other campers to arrive.
-During Choice Time, they can choose to play active games, go on a nature walk, participate in Counselor Choice activities, or spend quiet time in the Education Center.
+During Choice Time, they can choose to play active games, go on a nature walk, participate in Counselor Choice activities.

 9:30–9:45 am — Opening Circle

 The whole camp gathers together to sing songs, look at the day’s weather, learn the “daily mystery” clue, and hear what each group will be doing.

 9:45–10:30 am — Activity Block #1

 Campers join their groups for a variety of activities.
 Each day we hike the trails and explore our ponds and streams in search of crayfish, frogs, and aquatic insects.
 We might also begin a science experiment or work on a craft project.

 Campers might build gnome homes; overturn rotting logs to find worms, millipedes, and salamanders; or head to Wilson Meadow with our nets to “sweep” for insects.

 12–1 pm — Lunch & Free Play Time

 Campers eat lunch brought from home and then head outside to play.
 We provide a variety of balls, cones, jump ropes, and other outdoor recreation items for campers to use during this unstructured Free Play Time.
 We conclude with a story before transitioning into afternoon activities.